Support-Ukraine-Love/web/README.md

 1. Netlify uses `0.83.1` to build.
 Version `0.94.2` has also been used locally to build successfully.

+⚠️ **Important** - Since this is a free GitHub account there's no way to formally protect the `main` branch.
+That said, please use the `development` branch for local code development and then PR to `main`, which will then trigger a deploy to production.

 ## Hugo To-Know: Using the Compose Theme

 The below information is about how to updating existing